 Every time I’m in Bellevue, it seems like the city is getting bigger and bigger.
 Don’t get me wrong — I love the big city feel.
 That’s why I live in Seattle.
 I enjoy the hustle and bustle.
 But at the same time, I also like to get a break from the busy city.
 There’s no better place to getaway in Bellevue than Mercer Slough Nature Park.

 The Mercer Slough Nature Park is one of Lake Washington’s largest remaining fresh water wetlands.
 At 320 acres, it’s also one of the biggest parks in Bellevue.
 The highlight of the Mercer Slough Nature Park is the 7+ miles of trails (click here for a trail map), which are made up of boardwalks, soft surface paths, and asphalt walkways.

-You can also find a unique canoe “trail” (which is simply the slough running through the park) at Mercer Slough Nature Park.
-It’s called a canoe trail, but several people kayak and stand up paddleboard through the slough (as recommended by our friends at Bellevue.com).
+You can also find a unique canoe “trail” (which is simply the slough running through the park) at the nature park.
+It’s called a canoe trail, but several people kayak and stand up paddle board through the slough.
 The city even offers guided tours of the canoe trail on Saturday mornings in May-September.

 There are several different locations to access Mercer Slough Nature Park:

 WEST SIDE OF PARK

 - Winters House Visitor Center — 2102 Bellevue Way SE